Arizona Green Party

 The Arizona Green Party (AZGP) is the officially recognized affiliate of the Green Party in the state of Arizona.
 It was founded by Carolyn Campbell alongside others in the 1990s.
-Sam Hales, whose term expires January 2025, serves as Co-Chairperson of the Arizona Green Party with Zakir Siddiqi.
+Sam Hales, whose term expires January 2028, serves as Co-Chairperson of the Arizona Green Party with the other chair being vacant.

 History

 Ballot access

+The Arizona Green Party first achieved ballot access in June 1992 after a yearslong effort.
+The party failed to retain statewide ballot status in 1994 due a lack of the required minimum number of registered party members and fell off the ballot.

+The Arizona Green Party next achieved ballot status in 2000.
+It lost it again in 2001.
+However, the party remained on the ballot in Pima County due to the electoral performance of candidates for county offices.
+In 2001, enough signatures were submitted to achieve ballot access in Tucson's city elections.

-In 2008, the Arizona Green Party gathered enough signatures to gain ballot access.
+In 2008, the Arizona Green Party gathered enough signatures to again gain statewide ballot access.
 The party had worked with Arizona's ballot access laws, achieving ballot access for the 2000 election cycle, then losing it again in 2004.
 On March 6, 2008, the Arizona deadline for ballot access, the Arizona Green Party submitted 29,300 signatures on its petition for party recognition.
-The legal requirement is 20,449.
+The legal requirement was 20,449.
 On April 9, 2008, Arizona Secretary of State Jan Brewer announced that the Arizona Green Party had enough valid signatures to be recognized as an official political party.
+Angel Torres,the co-chair of the party, stated, "No matter what the issue—on the environment, the economy—our platform is far and away better Republican or Democrat."

+The Green Party lost recognition in December 2009, but in April 2010, it regained it for the 2010 election.

 Activists of the Arizona Green Party collecting signatures for ballot status.